dhruv-pratap/pandoc_resume/markdown/resume.md

     launching a new product Consumer Loan in US in 2015 the ask was to develop a platform that can sustain such growth.

-    * I	was a key member of the core group responsible for designing and developing the platform and was given the responsibility of leading the effort for payments module of the Consumer Loan Product.
+    * The solution architecure was two-pronged.
+On the infrastructure front we moved an on-premise cloud based on OpenStack following industry leading DevOps practices.
+And on the application front we moved to a Microservice architecure based on CQRS [Command Query Responsbility Segregation] pattern using Spring and Axon Frameworks.
+I was a key member of the platform engineering group responsible for designing and developing the platform and was also given the responsibility of leading the engineering effort for payments module of the Consumer Loan Product.

     * My work of successfully delivering the Consumer Loans payments module was recognized by the senior leadership team and I was asked to lead the